apache/incubator-devlake/plugins/refdiff/README.md

 github:GithubRepo:384111310:refs/tags/v0.6.0  TAG
 github:GithubRepo:384111310:refs/tags/v0.6.1  TAG
 ```
-2. And then, trigger a pipeline like following:
+2. And then, trigger a pipeline like following, you can also define sub tasks, calculateRefDiff will calculate commits between two ref, and creatRefBugStats will create a table to show bug list between two ref:
 ```
 curl -v -XPOST http://localhost:8080/pipelines --data @- <<'JSON' {